‘Bridget Jones’s Diary’ (2001) Review

 Fearful of becoming a spinster, Bridget Jones (Renee Zellweger) decides to get her life under control.
 And so, in the new year, she resolves to quit drinking and smoking, lose weight, and find a good man.
 She also decides to start a diary to track her journey of self-discovery and improvement.
 Resolutions are not always easy to maintain, and Bridget has difficulty becoming the sophisticated career woman she’s striving to be.

-She is awkward and tends to stick her foot in her mouth, her mother can be pretty flighty and meddlesome, and she’s not taken seriously at work.
-One positive aspect of her life is the flirtatious advances from her handsome boss Daniel (Hugh Grant).
+She is awkward and tends to stick her foot in her mouth; her mother can be pretty flighty and meddlesome, and she’s not taken seriously at work.
+One positive aspect of her life is the flirtatious advances from her handsome boss, Daniel (Hugh Grant).
 When their relationship spectacularly bottoms out, Bridget turns her life around again.
 And she means it this time.

 Based on the immensely popular book, there was a bit of an uproar when American-born Zellweger was cast as the British heroine.
 Bridget could have easily come across as unlikeable and a bit of a mess with the wrong actress.
 Instead, Bridget is still a bit of a mess, but thanks to Zellweger’s charming portrayal, she’s pretty sympathetic and, more importantly, relatable.